tech-will/IR-Switch/README.md

 # Usage:

-Download the zip from releases and extract to the root of your switch SD card.
+Download the zip from https://github.com/tech-will/IR-Switch/releases/tag/Final-Release and extract to the root of your switch SD card.

 # Photos:
 My imac in thermal colour mode